Morning session 8.50 - 12.00 (Nursery 8.50 - 11.50)

 Lunch time plays a very important part in the life of the school with children having their meals in a relaxed and orderly manner.
 Currently all the children remain at school during the lunch hour, and whilst it is preferred for the children to have a school meal, it is possible for children to bring a packed lunch.
 School meals are cooked on the premises and the kitchen staff ensure that the best possible meals are provided to give the children a healthy, well balanced diet.

 Payment should be made to the school secretary each Monday morning, or in advance half termly.
-From September 2018, the cost will be £11.00 per week paid online through our school grid system or with cash or cheques made payable to Northumberland County Council.
+The cost will be £11.00 per week paid online through our school grid system or with cash or cheques made payable to Northumberland County Council.